m4ttsch/omscs-notes-notes/machine-learning-trading/reading-plotting-stock-data.md

 - [Slicing ranges](https://pandas.pydata.org/pandas-docs/stable/user_guide/indexing.html#slicing-ranges)

 ## Compute Max Closing Price
-Let’s assume we have a DataFrame `df` containing columns such as “Open”, “High”, “Low” and “Close”, among others.
-If we’d like to retrieve just the “Close” column from `df`, we can use the following code:
+Let’s assume we have a DataFrame `df` containing columns such as "Open", "High", "Low" and "Close", among others.
+If we’d like to retrieve just the "Close" column from `df`, we can use the following code:

 ```python
 close = df[‘Close’]